 To calculate the compound interest only, use the same formula and subtract the original principal amount.
-Therefore, the compound interest of the above example would be $3,052.55, because you subtract the original principal amount of $5,000 from the calculation.
+In that case, the compound interest of the above example would be $520.40 because you subtract the original principal amount of $5,000 from the calculation.

-If you’d rather just have a rough estimate rather than using a precise formula, follow the “Rule of 72.”
+To get a rough estimate rather than use a precise formula, follow the “Rule of 72.”
 If you take the interest rate you earn and divide it into 72, you’ll solve for the number of years it will take to roughly double your money.
-For example, if you earn 10 percent per year, you will double your money in about 7.2 years, rather than the 10 years you would expect using simple interest (10 years times 10 percent interest per year equals 100 percent earnings, or double).
+For example, earn 10% per year, and you will double your money in about 7.2 years rather than the 10 years you would expect using simple interest (10 years times 10% interest per year equals 100% earnings, or double).

 One of the most common types of investments that compounds interest is a CD.
 When you buy a CD, you’ll get quoted both the annual percentage rate and the annual percentage yield.
 The APR is the nominal interest rate and the APY factors in the effects of compounding.